Ferid Džanić: Death

 In July 1943, Džanic began forming an anti-German "rebel cell" within the Handžar division while they were stationed in Germany.
 During their stint in Germany, Džanić first met Božo Jelenek, who would become a fellow ringleader in the "rebel cell".
 The division was transferred to southern France in August 1943 where a third ringleader, teenager Nikola Vukelić, joined the group.
-SS Mountain Pioneer Battalion 13, the unit of the Handžar's that the rebel ringleaders were a part of was stationed the French commune Villefranche-de-Rouergue.
+SS Mountain Pioneer Battalion 13, the unit of the Handžar's that the rebel ringleaders were from, was stationed in the French commune Villefranche-de-Rouergue.

-The Bosniak and Croat soldiers of the Division endured harsh discipline, forced labour and physical abuse by their German superiors and on 7 September 1943, the Bosniak and Croat living quarters were moved to the barracks while the German officers were quartered in a hotel in the town.
-News of German, and Chetnik atrocities against the Bosnian Muslim population in Bosnia made its way to the soldiers in France.
-All that coupled with anger about the plan to have the Division transferred back to Germany, and evidently eventually to Russia, led to an anti-German rebellion by the Handžars stationed in France.
-The Villefranche-de-Rouergue uprising, that began just after midnight on 17 September 1943, ended with five German soldiers and multiple Handžars being killed.
-Around 800 surviving Handžars were sent to the Dachau concentration camp following the battle.
+The Bosniak and Croat soldiers of the Division endured harsh discipline, forced labour and physical abuse by their German superiors and on 7 September 1943, their living quarters were moved to the barracks while the German officers were quartered in a hotel in the town.
+News of German and Chetnik atrocities against the Bosnian Muslim population in Bosnia made its way to the soldiers in France.
+All that coupled with anger about the plan to have the division transferred back to Germany, and evidently eventually to Russia, led to the anti-German rebellion the Villefranche-de-Rouergue uprising, which began just after midnight on 17 September 1943 and ended with five German soldiers and multiple Handschar dead.
+Around 800 surviving Handžars were sent to Dachau concentration camp after the battle.
 Among the dead was 25-year-old Džanić.